anshuldante/ai-ds-ml-practical/applied-machine-learning-algorithms/readme.md

     * max_depth
     * learning_rate
       * Here the learning rate controls the value of the learning rate instead of the constant values in MLP.
-    * The trees for GB should be lower than that of Random Forests.
+    * The number of trees in Boosting should be lower than that in Random Forests.

 ## Summary